-When starting, the IP Office 500 V2/V2A control unit looks for a valid ip500v2.bin binary file to load.
-It does this using the sources below, in the order shown, moving to the next source if the file is not present or is not valid.
+When being powered up, the control unit looks for a valid ip500v2.bin binary file to load.
+It does this using the sources below in the order shown, skipping to the next source if the file is not present or is not valid.

 1.System SD card /primary folder.

-2.Internal non-volatile memory.
-Once installed, the IP Office 500 V2/V2A control unit uses its non-volatile memory to keep copies of the configuration and binary files it is using.
-These can be used to restore operation during a reboot.
-Note that though an IP Office 500 V2/V2A control unit can boot from this non-volatile memory, a System SD card must still be present for correct operation.
+2.The control unit's own internal non-volatile memory.
+Once a system has been installed, it uses its non-volatile memory to keep copies of the configuration and system binary files it is using.
+These can be used to restore operation during a system reboot.
+Note that though a system can boot from non-volatile memory, a System SD card must still be present for correct system operation.

 3.System SD card /backup folder.

 5.Optional SD card /backup folder.

 6.If no file is found, the control unit falls back to making BOOTP requests to the network.
 IP Office Manager can respond the BOOTP request.
 See Erasing the Operational Firmware.